• November 24, 2023

 14-nation agreement on supply chain resilience opens doors for India

-IPEF aims to reduce dependence on China and strengthen manufacturing of essential goods in member nations.
+The IPEF aims to reduce dependence on China and strengthen manufacturing of essential goods in its member nations.

 The Indo-Pacific Economic Framework’s (IPEF) Supply Chain Resilience Agreement (Pillar 2) is probably the fastest-concluded plurilateral economic cooperation agreement, which Commerce Minister Piyush Goyal signed on November 14.
 India along with 13 other countries (Australia, Brunei Darussalam, Fiji, Indonesia, Japan, Republic of Korea, Malaysia, New Zealand, Philippines, Singapore, Thailand, the United States, and Vietnam) are party to the agreement to fortify global supply chains and enhance adaptability, stability, and sustainability.